Short-maturity options on realized variance in local-stochastic volatility models: Introduction

 It was noted by Jarrow et al. (2013) \cite{Jarrow2013} that the limit of the expectation $\mathbb{E}[P_n(T)]$ of the discrete-time approximation does not always coincide with the expectation of the continuous time quantity $\mathbb{E}[P(T)]$, since convergence in probability does not imply convergence in $L_1$ norm.
 For example, this does not hold for the 3/2 model of stochastic volatility model for certain values of the model parameters.

 We will consider in this paper the continuous-time limit, and will use for the underlying of the variance swaps and options with the quadratic variation of $\log S_t$.
 One must keep in mind that the convergence of the discrete-time result to the continuous time counterpart will have to be checked for each case.

-In this paper, we will focus on the short-maturity asymptotics for variance options in local-stochastic volatility models.
-To the best of our knowledge, our paper provides the first rigorous analysis of the short-maturity asymptotics for variance options; in addition, our paper is also the first to study variance options for local-stochastic volatility models.
+In this paper, we study the short-maturity asymptotics for variance options in Markovian local-stochastic volatility models.
+The short maturity asymptotics of options on realized variance and options on VIX has been studied by Al\'os, Garcia-Lor\'{i}te and Gonzalez \cite{Alos2018} and by Lacombe, Muguruza and Stone \cite{Lacombe2021} in a class of multi-factor rough volatility models.

+Another case which is implicitly covered in the literature is that of variance options under Markovian stochastic volatility models, which are equivalent to Asian options under local volatility models.
+The short maturity asymptotics of these options have been studied, for both out-of the-money and at-the-money regimes, in \cite{PZAsian}.
+We will further elaborate on the connection between Asian options in local volatility models and variance options in Section~\ref{sec:local:stoch:vol}.

+To the best of our knowledge, the short-maturity asymptotics for variance options in local-stochastic volatility models has never been rigorously studied in the literature.
+In this paper, we present explicit results for the leading-order asymptotics, considering both cases of out-of-the-money and at-the-money variance options.

-Recently, CBOE has announced that it will start trading futures on realized variance starting on Monday 23 Sept 2024.
+Recently, CBOE has started trading futures on realized variance since Monday 23 September 2024.
 These futures are called \texttt{Cboe S\&P 500 Variance Futures} (Ticker: VA) and are cash-settled futures contracts based on the realized variance of the S\&P 500 index.\footnote{https://www.cboe.com/variance-futures-pipeline-hub/} They will reflect the market view of prices of cash-settled variance swaps.
 Options on these futures contracts are similar to options on realized variance.
 Our results can be applied directly to the pricing of these options.